 - Using the same procedures as the operational tests, with the Test Administrator Interface (through the Test Administrator Training Site), secure browser, and individual student logon information

 - Using a standard supported web browser to access the practice tests directly, without use of the Test Administrator Interface or secure browser

 Smarter Balanced and CAST Practice Tests

 The online practice tests allow educators and students to experience a full grade-level test and gain insight into the CAASPP online assessments.
 The practice tests, which are not adaptive, otherwise mirror the summative assessments but are not scored, although answer keys and scoring rubrics are available.
-Each grade-level test includes a variety of item response types and difficulty levels—approximately 30 items each in ELA and mathematics and 32 items in science.
-Additionally, there is an ELA and mathematics PT at each grade level (three through eight and eleven) and three science PTs in grades five and eight and high school.
+Each grade-level test includes a variety of item response types and difficulty levels—approximately 30 items each in ELA and mathematics and between 42 and 50 items in science (depending on the grade level).
+Additionally, there is an ELA and mathematics PT at each grade level (three through eight and eleven).
+The CAST includes three science PTs in the same test following the discrete item segments.

 The practice test also includes a comprehensive reflection of embedded universal tools, designated supports, and accommodations, which should also be provided to students with any non-embedded universal tools, designated supports, and accommodations as allowed on the summative assessments.

 The CAA practice tests for ELA, mathematics, and science allow students and test examiners to become familiar with grade-level CAA test questions.
 The practice tests provide a sample of the question types and grade-level content that appear on the CAA operational tests.
 There is a grade-specific CAA practice test available for each tested grade (three through eight and high school) and content area (ELA, mathematics, and science).
 In the CAA for Science, there are three practice embedded PTs in each grade level, one for each domain.